We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 So consider downloading them (from the page you’ve inserted them on), following the above suggestions to reduce their file size, and then re-uploading them when done.

-It can be difficult to avoid using third-party scripts on Squarespace websites.
+It can be quite difficult to avoid using third-party scripts on Squarespace websites.

-Tools like Addthis and Sumo, tracking code for online advertising, web analytics scripts and bespoke Squarespace plugins can all add really valuable functionality to your website.
+Facebook pixels, tracking code for online advertising, web stats scripts and Squarespace plugins can all add really valuable functionality and analytics to your website.

 But the trouble is, they can also slow your Squarespace site down considerably.

-So it’s worth doing an audit of the scripts you’re currently using — and getting rid of any scripts that are not adding value.
-The less third-party scripts on your Squarespace site, the quicker it will load.
+So, it’s worth doing an audit of the scripts you’re currently using — and getting rid of any scripts that are not adding value.
+Simply put, the less third-party scripts on your Squarespace site, the quicker it will load.

 Now, let’s take a look at fonts.